AmonRS/Mouse-Pointer-Information/README.md

+Basic gui widget that shows:

-position of mouse
+> position of mouse

-color of pixel at position
+> color of pixel at position

-time
+> date and time